 Over 30 years since its inception, the World Wide Web has grown into a data-hungry, attention-seeking monster.
 This article details my method of taking back control from increasingly manipulative Web services, in an attempt to improve my life and have more time for things that matter.

-Here is a compiled list of primarily immersion based learning resources for Russian, some of which I have used myself.
+Here is a compiled list of immersion-based learning resources for Russian, some of which I have used myself.

 The information is not guaranteed to be correct.
-If you would like to correct anything, please join our Matrix chatroom and give your suggestions. (link on the sidebar)
+If you would like to correct anything, please join our Matrix or Telegram chatroom and give your suggestions. (link on the sidebar)

 This page is will be updated to include new resources.
 If you have any, please inform us on the Matrix chatroom, link on the sidebar.